urmaul/yii-slack-log/README.md

-# yii2-slack-log
+# yii-slack-log

-Yii2 log route that pushes logs to Slack channel.
+Yii log route that pushes logs to Slack channel.
+This is a fork of [yii2-slack-log](https://github.com/urmaul/yii2-slack-log) modified to work in Yii 1.1.

 ## How to install